webplatform/docs/tutorials/mobile_touch/index.md

 ===Make use of targetTouches and changedTouches===

-Remember that <code>event.touches</code> is an array of '''ALL''' fingers in contact with the screen, not just the ones on the DOM element's target.
+Remember that <code>event.touches</code> is an array of ''all'' fingers in contact with the screen, not just the ones on the DOM element's target.
 You might find it more useful to use <code>event.targetTouches</code> or <code>event.changedTouches</code> instead.

 Finally, because you are developing for mobile, you should be aware of general mobile best practices, which are covered in [http://www.html5rocks.com/mobile/mobifying.html Eric Bidelman's article], as well as this [http://www.w3.org/TR/mwabp/ W3C document].